-Driver Education is provided to all Grade 10 students and to those in lower grades who will be fifteen years old as of December 31, 2023.
+Driver Education is provided to all Grade 10 students and to those in lower grades who are at least 14 years, 9 months at the start of the program.
 Students will be advised well in advance of dates and times of in-car instruction.
 Preparation for and writing of the provincial learner's license test is included in the course.